kiaashour/kiaashour.github.io/_pages/about.md

 Hey, I'm Kia!
 I'm a DPhil student in the Department of Statistics at the University of Oxford and part of the StatML CDT.
 My research interests relate broadly to the following areas and questions:

 - Scalable, reliable deep learning:
-    - How can we reliably and efficiently quantify the uncertainty in neural networks predictions?
+    - How can we reliably and efficiently quantify the uncertainty in neural network predictions?

 - Generalization under distribution shifts:
     - How can we train models that generalize well in the presence of distribution shifts?